JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Without that reference, it's really hard to know what you're missing or how to improve your lighting setup.
 Raytracing provides the ground truth that other techniques are trying to approximate.

+Additionally, hardware is advancing all the time.
+Five years ago, raytracing was much less widespread than today.
+If you start developing a new game today with a 3-4 year lead time, raytracing is probably going to be even more common by the time you're ready to release it.
+Solari was in large part designed as a foward-looking rendering system.

 There's also the practical consideration that if Bevy ever wants to attract AAA game developers, we need these kinds of systems.
-Recent AAA games like DOOM: The Dark Ages and Cyberpunk 2077 rely heavily on raytracing, and artists working on these types of projects expect their tools to support similar techniques.
+Recent AAA games like [DOOM: The Dark Ages](https://advances.realtimerendering.com/s2025/content/SOUSA_SIGGRAPH_2025_Final.pdf) and [Cyberpunk 2077](https://intro-to-restir.cwyman.org/presentations/2023ReSTIR_Course_Cyberpunk_2077_Integration.pdf) rely heavily on raytracing, and artists working on these types of projects expect their tools to support similar techniques.

 And honestly?
 It's just cool, and something I love working on :)

 ## Frame Breakdown

 In its initial release, Solari supports raytraced diffuse direct (DI) and indirect lighting (GI).
-Light can come from either emissive triangle meshes, or analytic [directional lights](https://docs.rs/bevy/0.16.1/bevy/pbr/struct.DirectionalLight.html).
-Everything is fully dynamic in realtime, with no baking required.
+Light can come from either [emissive](https://docs.rs/bevy/0.16.1/bevy/prelude/struct.StandardMaterial.html#structfield.emissive) triangle meshes, or analytic [directional lights](https://docs.rs/bevy/0.16.1/bevy/pbr/struct.DirectionalLight.html).
+Everything is fully realtime and dynamic, with no baking required.

 Direct lighting is handled via ReSTIR DI, while indirect lighting is handled by a combination of ReSTIR GI and a world-space irradiance cache.
 Denoising is handled by DLSS Ray Reconstruction.